abhishekpoddar29/Financial-Researcher-CrewAI-Agent/README.md

 # 📊 Financial Researcher Crew

 🚀 Company research used to take days.
 Not anymore.
 This multi-agent CrewAI system unleashes a team of AI agents that investigate, analyze, and report on any company — financials, market trends, risks, opportunities, and news — all collaborating autonomously to deliver a professional research report faster than your morning coffee brews. ☕

-The crew combines specialized AI agents that collaborate to investigate a company's current financial position, historical performance, market opportunities, business challenges, recent news, and future outlook.
-The final output is a structured, executive-style report designed for analysts, investors, researchers, and business professionals who need rapid company insights.

 ---

 ## 🚀 Features